Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

 Riemann surfaces can be classified into the following classes depending on their conformal type (see e.g. \cite{donaldson2011riemann} for an account of the classical theory):

 \begin{itemize}

 \item Elliptic: this class consists only of the Riemann sphere, i.e., $M \equiv \hat{ \mathbb{C}}$

-\item Parabolic: this class includes the torus, i.e., $ M \equiv \mathbb T = \C / (\Z + \tau \Z)$ where $\Im(\tau >0)$), the cylinder $M \equiv \mathbb{C} \setminus \{0\}$, and the complex plane itself (or the Riemann sphere minus a point), $M \equiv \C$.
+\item Parabolic: this class includes the torus, i.e., $ M \equiv \mathbb T = \C / (\Z + \tau \Z)$ where $\Im(\tau >0)$, the cylinder $M \equiv \mathbb{C} \setminus \{0\}$, and the complex plane itself (or the Riemann sphere minus a point), $M \equiv \C$.

 \item Hyperbolic: this class contains everything else.
-This includes examples such as the two-torus, the annulus, as well as proper simply connected domains in the complex plane, etc. \end{itemize} The proofs in this paper (and its companion paper \cite{BLR_Riemann1}) will mostly be concerned with the hyperbolic case (subject to the above conditions) as well as the case of the torus.
-These are representative of the main difficulties that arise.
-We also remark that, in the case of simply connected domains in $\C$, this result is a special case of our previous work \cite{BLR16}.
+This includes examples such as the two-torus, the annulus, as well as proper simply connected domains in the complex plane, etc. \end{itemize} The proofs in this paper (and its companion \cite{BLR_Riemann1}) are concerned with the hyperbolic case (subject to the above conditions) as well as the case of the torus.
+So from now on we always assume that $M$ is such a surface.
+We note that the case of simply connected proper domain in $\C$ is covered in our previous work \cite{BLR16}.